josephbondjobo/CodeX/To-Do/Team Profile.md

 Tim Kirker:
 I am currently finishing off my BSc IT and Enteprises at the University of Pretoria.
 This has allowed me to develop not only my logic, analysis and programming skills but has also allowed me to strengthen my business management skills as well.
+I have done part time front end web development for a few different businesses as well as have competed in the discovery hackathon.